TimeConqueror/SpongeMixins/README.md

 */
 def refMapForYourConfig = 'mixins.yourmodid.refmap.json'
 /**
 * Relative path to the new annotation processor.
-You should download it from //TODO fix// and then add to the project folder.
-You may also place it in the folder, and add this folder to the path.
+* You should download it (https://github.com/TimeConqueror/SpongeMixins/raw/master/mixin-0.8-SNAPSHOT.jar) and then place to the project folder.
+* You may also place it in the inner folders, only thing you should to do is to provide right RELATIVE path.
 */
 def relativePathToMixinAP = 'mixin-0.8-SNAPSHOT.jar'